USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-     - 2.6.4.
-Validate the mandatory site address fields: - address1 (50 Character maximum) - city (25
+     - Validate the mandatory site address fields:
+       - `address1` (50 Character maximum)
-       Character
+       - `city` (25 Character maximum)
-       maximum) - state.code (2 Character State Abbreviation) - zip (14 Character maximum)
+       - `state.code` (2 Character State Abbreviation)
+       - `zip` (14 Character maximum)
-     - 2.6.5.
-If any of the mandatory location address fields are not provided or invalid, the service generates
+     - If any of the mandatory location address fields are not provided or invalid, the service generates
        the following error:

        ```json